 g.
 Resignation from Positions.
-The termination of Employee's employment for any reason shall constitute and be deemed as Employee's resignation from (i) all director, officer or employee positions Employee has with the Company or any of its subsidiaries or affiliates (the "Company Group") and (ii) all fiduciary positions (including as a trustee) Employee may hold with respect to any employee benefit plans or trusts established by the Company Group, without any further actions required by the Parties.
+The termination of Employee's employment for any reason shall constitute and be deemed as Employee's resignation from (i) all director, officer or employee positions Employee has with the Company or any of its subsidiaries or affiliates (the "Company") and (ii) all fiduciary positions (including as a trustee) Employee may hold with respect to any employee benefit plans or trusts established by the Company Group, without any further actions required by the Parties.

 h.
 Cause.
-For purposes of this Agreement, "Cause" shall mean the termination of Employee's employment due to: (i) Employee's indictment for, or entry of a plea of guilty or no contest or nolo contendere to, any felony (other than a traffic violation) under any state, federal or foreign law or any other crime involving moral turpitude; (ii) Employee's commission of an act of fraud, embezzlement, misappropriation of funds, misrepresentation, malfeasance, breach of fiduciary duty or other willful and material act of misconduct; (iii) Employee's gross negligence with respect to any member of the Company Group; (iv) Employee's company policy; (v) Employee's willful failure to substantially perform Employee's material job functions for the Company or to carry out or comply with a lawful and reasonable directive of the Board; (vi) Employee's unlawful use (including being under the influence) or possession of illegal drugs on the premises of any member of the Company Group or while performing Employee's duties and responsibilities for the Company; or (vii) Employee's breach of this Agreement or any other material breach of a written agreement between Employee and any member of the Company Group; provided, however, that no event, condition, conduct or action described in clauses (v) or (vii) shall constitute Cause unless (x) the Company gives Employee written notice of termination of employment for Cause and the grounds for such termination and (y) such grounds for termination are not corrected by Employee within 30 days of Employee's receipt of such notice; provided, further, that with respect to any event, condition, conduct or action by Employee described in clauses (v) or (vii), which is substantially similar to prior events, conditions, conduct or actions by Employee and which the Company has previously notified Employee it believes constitutes Cause and which Employee was given the opportunity to cure, Employee shall not be provided with the opportunity to cure such event, condition, conduct or action.
+For purposes of this Agreement, "Cause" shall mean the termination of Employee's employment due to: (i) Employee's indictment for, or entry of a plea of guilty or no contest or nolo contendere to, any felony (other than a traffic violation) under any state, federal or foreign law or any other crime involving moral turpitude; (ii) Employee's commission of an act of fraud, embezzlement, misappropriation of funds, misrepresentation, malfeasance, breach of fiduciary duty or other willful and material act of misconduct; (iii) Employee's gross negligence with respect to any member of the Company Group; (iv) Employee's conduct that results in or is reasonably likely to result in harm to the reputation or business of any member of the Company Group or breach of any material Company policy; (v) Employee's willful failure to substantially perform Employee's material job functions for the Company or to carry out or comply with a lawful and reasonable directive of the Board; (vi) Employee's unlawful use (including being under the influence) or possession of illegal drugs on the premises of any member of the Company Group or while performing Employee's duties and responsibilities for the Company; or (vii) Employee's breach of this Agreement or any other material breach of a written agreement between Employee and any member of the Company Group; provided, however, that no event, condition, conduct or action described in clauses (v) or (vii) shall constitute Cause unless (x) the Company gives Employee written notice of termination of employment for Cause and the grounds for such termination and (y) such grounds for termination are not corrected by Employee within 30 days of Employee's receipt of such notice; provided, further, that with respect to any event, condition, conduct or action by Employee described in clauses (v) or (vii), which is substantially similar to prior events, conditions, conduct or actions by Employee and which the Company has previously notified Employee it believes constitutes Cause and which Employee was given the opportunity to cure, Employee shall not be provided with the opportunity to cure such event, condition, conduct or action.
 For the avoidance of doubt, other clauses (v) and (vii), Employee shall not have an opportunity to cure conduct described in this Cause definition.